Dog Friendly Beaches

 Photo of Fistral beach in Newquay by Nilfanion

-Fistral beach sits within the town of Newquay on the north Cornwall coast.
-The large sandy beach is within two headlands that give it some degree of shelter but also a constant Atlantic swell and thus some great surf conditions.
+Fistral Beach sits within the town of Newquay on the north Cornwall coast.
+The large sandy beach is within two headlands that give it some shelter but also a constant Atlantic swell and, thus, some excellent surf conditions.

-Although internationally known for the surf this is a great family beach also with some good walks on the two headlands.
+Although internationally known for the surf, this is a great family beach with some good walks on the two headlands.

-Beach and seafront facilities including surf equipment hire, lessons and surf shops, showers, toilets, car parking, restaurants, cafes and seasonal lifeguards.
+Beach and seafront facilities include surf equipment hire, lessons and surf shops, showers, toilets, car parking, restaurants, cafes, and seasonal lifeguards.

 8. Gwenver Beach, Sennen